cameronapak/freedom-stack/README.md

 ### Core Principles

 - Fast — Use an HTML-first approach, where almost all of the work is done on the DOM layer: styling, structuring, and interactivity.
+Fast setup.
+Fast building.
+Fast shipping.
 - Fun — Remove barriers of traditional JavaScript frameworks, such as excessive boilerplate code or intense state management.
 - Simple — Go back to the basics of web development. (_While this is not vanilla, the dev experience will feel very natural._)
+- Affordable — Using this stack will be financially accessible to anyone, especially indie hackers and those creating startup sites / web apps.

 ### Contributions